Thames Water Strategic Partnership (TWSP)

 How can you get involved?

-In the last few months, Thames21 hosted Open Days about the upcoming installation of SuDS across several areas in Hounslow as well as hosting a planting day at Renfrew Road where local residents helped install plants in the SuDS flowerbed.
+Throughout 2024, Thames21 hosted Open Days about the upcoming installation of SuDS across several areas in Hounslow as well as hosting planting days such as those at Renfrew Road and Thornbury Park where local residents helped install plants in the SuDS flowerbed.

 Stay up to date with latest events and how you can get involved by signing up to our newsletter or the WhatsApp SuDS Community Group or by checking this webpage which will be updated when new events are announced.